May 12, 2016

 Rooted in traditional academic systems, SNHU's nursing programs bring the same academic traditions of quality and integrity to the online environment.
 Designed by working nurses for nurses, the Bachelor of Science and Master of Science programs are accredited by the Commission on Collegiate Nursing Education.

-If you're ready to begin - or advance - your career in nursing, you can learn more about online nursing programs at Southern New Hampshire University at SNHU.edu.
+If you're ready to begin - or advance - your career in nursing, learn more about online nursing programs.

 A group of nurses and SNHU nursing students took in a New Hampshire Fisher Cats game on Monday, May 9, as part of National Nurses Week.
 SNHU also made these #NursesAreHeroes T-shirts.

 Bonnie Fecowicz and a group of about a dozen nurses and nursing students enjoyed a New Hampshire Fisher Cats game from a stadium box as part of SNHU's celebration of National Nurses Week, May 6-12.

 Bonnie Fecowicz, a student in SNHU's online Master of Science in Nursing program, dons a purple surgical glove before throwing out the ceremonial first pitch at Fisher Cats Stadium on Monday, May 9.

 SNHU online Master of Science in nursing student Bonnie Fecowicz tosses the ceremonial first pitch at Fisher Cats Stadium.

 SNHU gifts in recognition of National Nurses Week.